A Tour thro' the Whole Island of Great Britain: Composition and structure

 The Tour is roughly divided into several tours, or circuits, around Britain.
 Volume 1 contains three letters.
-The first two, through Essex, Colchester, Harwich, Suffolk, Norfolk, and Cambridgeshire, and through Kent Coast, Maidstone, Canterbury, Sussex, Hampshire, and Surrey, are complete circuits, both beginning and ending in London.
+The first two, through Essex, Colchester, Harwich, Suffolk, Norfolk, and Cambridgeshire, and through the Kent Coast, Maidstone, Canterbury, Sussex, Hampshire, and Surrey, are complete circuits, both beginning and ending in London.
 Letter 3 describes a journey out to Land's End, while Letter 4 starts Volume 2 with the journey back.
 Letter 5 focuses on London and the Court.
 Volume 2 ends with Letters 6 and 7 describing a path out to Anglesey and back.
 Finally, in Volume 3, the narrator begins at the Trent or the Mersey and slowly travels northwards from the Midlands, taking up Letters 8 through 10.
 Scotland is divided into three convenient units for Letters 11 through 13.

 Defoe did not necessarily travel to all of these locations, and certainly did not travel through them as or just before he was writing the work; rather, he relied on his past journeys, likely during his time as a merchant or while working for politician Robert Harley in the early 18th century, and, at times, relied on or was inspired by other travel literature such as William Camden's Britannia and John Strype's new version of John Stow's Survey of London.